 Weber Smokey Mountain Cooker 18" $349 - 6th Year On Our List!

 Good old Weber has been making this indestructible charcoal fired "bullet" for years and has made only minor tweaks.
 However, there are minor tweaks yet to be made (we'd like a better thermometer, but then again, we use our own accurate digital thermometer probe).
 The body is the same enamelized steel as the Weber Kettle charcoal grill.
 We have one of these bullets that is 17 years old and going strong.
 There is also a larger model, but we prefer this size because it is easier to keep the temp low, although a full slab of ribs barely fits.
 This unit can also be used as a grill, but you have to get on your knees to do it.

 Vision Grills is a kamado company to keep your eye on.
 They're coming on strong with patented, innovative designs that stand out from the ever growing kamado crowd.
 Many consumers still shy away from kamados for the same reasons they buy gas instead of charcoal grills.
 They just don't want to light the charcoal and clean out ash.
 Furthermore, they don't understand the sliding air intake damper which is typical on kamados.
-Vision’s answer is their unique ProZone system, a slide out insert that includes a dual damper air intake, an ash removal tray, and an electric fire starter.
+Vision’s answer is their unique ProZone system, a slide out insert that includes familiar, round air intake dampers, an ash removal tray, and an optional electric fire starter.
 In 2016, they introduced an optional Quickchange Gas Insert that slides into the ProZone slot to convert most models into a gas grill for a quick, mid-week meal.